wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * If you are using :ref:`custom sheets <custom-call-form>` that are stored locally, they *must* now be readable by the system user ``xivo-ctid``.
 Make sure that this user has read access to the UI file of your custom sheets.
+* Switchboard statistics have been removed.
+The existing statistics data remain in the database for later migration but no more statistics will be collected.

 16.15